khushhallchandra/khushhallchandra.github.io/index.md

 comments: false
 ---

 I am a software engineer at Facebook working in core ads using machine learning.
 I graduted from Georgia Tech with MS in CS specializing in Machine Learning.
 I worked with [Prof. Thad Starner](https://www.cc.gatech.edu/home/thad/) on the Jack Watson project.
 I lead the team to develop a system to address contract cheating in online computer science education.
-We published our work in Learning @ Scale 2019.
+We published our work in Learning@Scale 2019.

 Previously, I completed a dual degree (Bachelor's + Master's) in Electrical Engineering from IIT Bombay.
 I worked with [Prof. Amit Sethi](https://www.ee.iitb.ac.in/web/people/faculty/home/asethi) on applications of deep learning in medical image analysis.